derHeinz/dlna_mediacontroller/README.md

 - https://github.com/derHeinz/voicecommand (that uses this project's server)

 TODOs
-- [X] has a /info endpoint to see config
+- [x] has a /info endpoint to see config
-- [X] should also observe "non-looping" playback, because it otherways thinks it's always running!
+- [x] should also observe "non-looping" playback, because it otherways thinks it's always running!
-- [X] play should return a "description" describing the current state (e.g. 'spiele Lieder von Queen').
+- [x] play should return a "description" describing the current state (e.g. 'spiele Lieder von Queen').
-- [X] add started_timestamp to /state endpoint to see when the command was invoked.
-- [X] add exit reason for better understanding.
 - [x] possibility to control 2 or more media renderers.
-- [X] fix bug where started_timestamp is recalculated for every song.
-- [ ] ability to search/play video also
+- [x] ability to search/play video also
 - [ ] allow several media servers